sdao/iWaveOcean/README.md

 License
 -------
 This software is licensed under the GNU General Public License, version 3.
-For more information, please see the `LICENSE` file.
+For more information, please see the LICENSE file included with the source code.

 Compiling
 ---------